leonid-pishchulin/poseval/README.md

 ### Introduction

-This readme provides step-by-step instructions how to evaluate predictions on val set of [PoseTrack Dataset](https://posetrack.net) locally on your machine.
-For evaluation on val and test set using evaluation server, see below.
+This README provides instructions how to evaluate your method's predictions on [PoseTrack Dataset](https://posetrack.net) locally or using evaluation server.

 ### Prerequisites